 Here is Gov. Scott’s Press Release Declaring Statewide Public Health Emergency for Opiate Epidemic

-Tallahassee, Fla. — Today, following the Centers for Disease Control and Prevention (CDC) declaring a national opioid epidemic, Governor Rick Scott signed Executive Order 17-146 directing a Public Health Emergency across the state.
+Tallahassee, Fla. — Today, following the Centers for Disease Control and Prevention (CDC) declaring a national opiate epidemic, Governor Rick Scott signed Executive Order 17-146 directing a Public Health Emergency across the state.
 By signing the Emergency Order, it will allow the state to immediately draw down more than $27 million in federal grant funding from the United States Department of Health and Human Services (HHS) Opioid State Targeted Response Grant which was awarded to Florida on April 21 to provide prevention, treatment and recovery support services.
 Without the order, it would have taken months for the state to distribute these funds to local communities.
-In addition to declaring a Public Health Emergency, Surgeon General Dr. Celeste Philip will issue a standing order for Naloxone, an emergency treatment for opioid overdose.
-This will ensure first responders have immediate access to this lifesaving drug to respond to opioid overdoses.
+In addition to declaring a Public Health Emergency, Surgeon General Dr. Celeste Philip will issue a standing order for Naloxone, an emergency treatment for opiate overdose.
+This will ensure emergency professionals have immediate access to this lifesaving drug to respond to opiate overdoses.

 Drug Rehabs in Florida Unite to Fight Epidemic

-“Last month, I directed the Department of Children and Families (DCF), the Department of Health (DOH) and the Florida Department of Law Enforcement (FDLE) to meet with communities in Palm Beach, Manatee, Duval, and Orange Counties to identify additional strategies to fight the rising opioid usage cases in Florida.
-They have gotten a lot of feedback this week and we will continue to look at additional ways we can fight this national epidemic which has taken the lives of many Floridians.
+LHe also said, “Last month, I directed the Department of Children and Families (DCF), the Department of Health (DOH) and the Florida Department of Law Enforcement (FDLE) to meet with communities in Palm Beach, Manatee, Duval, and Orange Counties to identify additional strategies to fight the rising opiate usage cases in Florida.
+They have gotten a lot of feedback this week and we will continue to look at additional ways we can fight this national epidemic which has taken the lives of many Floridians.”
+One of the biggest areas of focus is medication assisted treatment or MAT.
+This has statistically proven to save lives.

 “I know firsthand how heartbreaking substance abuse can be to a family because it impacted my own family growing up.
 The individuals struggling with drug use are sons, daughters, mothers, fathers, sisters, brothers and friends and each tragic case leaves loved ones searching for answers and praying for help.
 Families across our nation are fighting the opioid epidemic and Florida is going to do everything possible to help our communities.”